bcroke19/MASH-Peformance-Analytics/README.md

 The graph shows an increase in recorded tests for athletes, with the highest number of recorded tests occurring in the most recent year of testing 2024.
 This upward trend underscores the importance of analysis for player performance as the program grows.

+## Distribution of Tests Per Athlete
-3. How many tests does each athlete have?
+How many tests does each athlete have?
 ```
 # Assuming 'member_id' is the column identifying athletes in your dataset
 athlete_test_counts = df['MemberID'].value_counts().reset_index()